 The Building Advisory Committee serves in an advisory capacity to the Board of Trustees.
 They primarily will study and rule on architectural matters.
 They are appointed because of their knowledge and, in many cases, because of their expertise in building matters.
 It is common for the committee to be made up on one or more architects, contractors, designers or builders.
 This is done deliberately so they can view a matter of design from a professional point of view.
 This is one of the main reasons why the village is able to keep its tradition and its architectural design throughout the entire village.

 The Board of Trustees can overrule the Advisory Committee but that rarely happens because the trustees recognize their ability to view a particular scene from a quality point of view.
 The village building inspector, an architect, works with the Advisory Committee and they also have an outside architect who specifically review plans and serves as a consultant to the committee.
-This committee meets more often than either of the other boards, usually twice each month on the first Wednesday and the second Tuesday, beginning at 8:00 p.m.
+This committee meets more often than either of the other boards, twice each month on the second Wednesday and the fourth Tuesday, beginning at 7:30 p.m.

 Each of the three boards works with the village attorney, the village building inspector and the village clerk on all matters.
 The traditions, architectural aspects and zoning regulations all fall under the jurisdiction of these fifteen or so members, all residents of the village.